 Heavy School bag?
 We will carry a cart for heavy school bags.

 What happens if I need to pick my child up suddenly and you are out and about?
 Parents will be told where we will be and have a map of our route.
 Once in the bush we will never be more than 10 minutes from the road and Danielle will carry her phone at all times

 Toilets?
-At school and at the ‘ Friends meeting house’ we have access to toilets.
+At school, at the Scout Meeting Hall and at the ‘ Friends meeting house’ we have access to toilets.
 Before we go exploring we will use the toilets and fill up our water bottles.
 In an emergency situation we will carry equipment and hygiene products to make a bush toilet possible!